MJoergen/nexys4ddr/dyoc/Episodes/ep07_-_Control_Logic/README.md

 We've added yet another line of debug output showing the current value of the control signals.

+Furthermore, looking at the top debug line "Inst Cnt" gives the hexadecimal value of the current instruction.
+However, it would be much more useful to display the assembly mnemonic.
+This is fairly easy to add.

+Each mnemonic is a string of eight characters, and therefore we need a memory with 256\*8 entries, each consisting of 8 bits (for the ASCII character value).
+The address is calculated in lines 141-147 of vga/digits.vhd, and the ASCII code is read from a memory in lines 150-161.
+Line 171 has been added to override the text "Inst Cnt" with the current assembly mnemonic.
+And that is it!

 ## LED output
 It is likely that at some point the CPU will attempt to execute an instruction that is not yet implemented.
 To help debugging these situations the LEDs are